National Parks of Quebec

-The national parks of Quebec are protected areas created by the provincial government of Quebec in order to protect territories representative of natural regions of the province or sites of exceptional character while making them accessible to the public for educational purposes or extensive recreation.
-As of December 2013, there are 29 national parks in Quebec which protect an area of 42765.57 km, or about 2.2% of the territory of the province.
-Most of them are administered by the Société des établissements de plein air du Québec (Sépaq) with the exception of four parks administered by Nunavik Parks, and one park jointly administered by Parks Canada and Sépaq.
+The national parks of Quebec are provincial parks created by the government of Quebec to protect territories representative of natural regions of the province or sites of exceptional character, while making them accessible to the public for education and/or recreation.
+As of 2023, there are 28 such parks in Quebec, which protect an area of 42765.57 km, or about 2.8% of the territory of the province.
+All but four parks are administered by the Société des établissements de plein air du Québec (Sépaq).
+Those four are administered by Nunavik Parks.
+In addition, Sépaq jointly administers a National Marine Conservation Area with Parks Canada as part of the country's national park system.

+Despite the name "national park", the parks on this list are provincial parks, and are not part of Canada's national park system.

 History

-The first national park in Quebec was created on 12 January, 1895.
-This is Parc de la Montagne-Tremblante, which is the third provincial park after Algonquin Park, which was created two years earlier.
+The first provincial park in Quebec was created on January 12, 1895: Parc de la Montagne-Tremblante was the third provincial park in the country, after Algonquin and Rondeau, both in Ontario, created in 1893 and 1894, respectively.

 In order to reinforce the protection in its parks and to respect the criteria of the International Union for Conservation of Nature for protected areas, the government legislated in 1977 with the Parks Act.
 This divided the parks into two categories: conservation parks, favouring the protection of the natural territory, and recreation parks, which allowed the installation of intensive recreation equipment.

 It was from 1999 that the Société des établissements de plein air du Québec (Sépaq) was given the mandate to manage all the parks in Quebec.
 In 2001, the government changed the status of recreation and conservation parks to one status, that of national parks.
-The purpose of this change was to strengthen the conservation component of parks.
+The official purpose of the change was to strengthen the conservation component of parks, but it was also a political expression of aspiring Quebec nationalism (see Québécois nation motion.
+The name change resulted, and continues to result, in confusion for the public.

 Area

 The size of Quebec's national parks varies depending on whether they are located in southern Quebec, which is densely populated, or in northern Quebec, which is very sparsely populated.
-Thus, the parks located in southern Quebec are generally small.
+Parks in southern Quebec are generally smaller than northern ones.